-- (1) Each compensation-warrant entitles the holder to acquire one unit consisting of one common share and one half of one common share purchase warrant, with each whole warrant entitling the holder to purchase an additional common share at an exercise price of Cdn. \$0.40 per share until July 5, 2019. - (2) Each compensation-warrant entitles the holder to acquire one unit consisting of one common share and one half of one common share purchase warrant, with each whole warrant entitling the holder to purchase an additional common share at an exercise price of Cdn. \$0.40 per share until July 11, 2019.
+(2) These represent compensation warrants.
+Each compensation-warrant entitles the holder to acquire one unit consisting of one common share and one half of one common share purchase warrant, with each whole warrant entitling the holder to purchase an additional common share at the exercise price shown.

+Subsequent to December 31, 2017 a total of 79,200 warrants with an exercise price of \$0.30 expired unexercised.